Primary

 Also targets: Glutes, Hamstrings, Calves

-Want Step-Up (Quad Focused) in your program?
+See where Step-Up (Quad Focused) fits in your weekly plan

 Stand facing a box or bench.